onetwothreeanna/plotholes-api/README.md

 ToDos Left:

 - 2 remaining bugs (noted by TODOs in app.py) - adding a unique ID when creating, and Delete not working for Index numbers greater than 9(??)
-- Unit / Integration tests (Sometimes I like to use TDD but didn't want to use time to learn it in Python for this, and code coverage is important to me)
+- Unit / Integration tests (bummed I didn't get any written for this)
 - Refactoring so data handling is less clunky (use Models instead)

 - Filter by all columns